nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/jobs/jobbutton.md

 Job Buttons are predefined buttons that allow users to run jobs directly from within Nautobot object views.
 It uses the object where the button was pressed as the only input to the job.
 These are helpful when you want to start a job that requires minimal or no input without having to use the standard job form.
 For example, you may have a job that only requires a user to select a device.
 Instead, they can now go to that device in the web UI and click the associated Job Button instead.

 Job Buttons can be created in web UI located in the navbar under Jobs > Job Buttons.
-Each button can be associated with multiple Nautobot object types (site, device, prefix, etc.) and will be displayed on all of the associated object detail views.
+Each button can be associated with multiple Nautobot object types (location, device, prefix, etc.) and will be displayed on all of the associated object detail views.
 The text displayed on the button supports Jinja2 templating which allows for using [context data](#context-data) to dynamically update or [even be hidden under certain conditions](#conditional-rendering).

 The buttons appear at the top right corner of an object's individual detail page for each object type they are associated to.
 They can be either individual buttons or grouped together in a dropdown for better organization.
 Buttons will be sorted from left to right based on their `weight` with the lowest `weight` button on the left.
 Any groups of buttons will be displayed to the right of all ungrouped buttons.
 Group dropdown buttons will inherit the button class from the button with the lowest `weight` in the group and will be sorted from top to bottom with the lowest `weight` button on top.